keu/docs/astro/api-keys.md

 ## Delete an API key

+If you delete an API key, make sure that no existing CI/CD pipelines are using it.
+Once deleted, an API key and secret cannot be recovered.
+If you unintentionally delete an API key, create a new one and update any CI/CD workflows that used the deleted API key.

 1. In the Cloud UI, select a Workspace and then select a Deployment.

 2. Click **API Keys**

-3. Click the **Edit** button next to your API key.
+3. Click **Edit** next to your API key.

     ![Edit API key button](/img/docs/edit-api-key.png)

-3. Click **Delete API Key**, and then follow the onscreen prompt to finalize the deletion.
+3. Click **Delete API Key**, enter `Delete`, and then click **Yes, Continue**.

-If you delete an API key, make sure that no existing CI/CD pipelines are using it.
-Once deleted, an API key and secret cannot be recovered.
-If you unintentionally delete an API key, create a new one and update any CI/CD workflows that used the deleted API key.

 ## Related documentation